Can I dispose of Sanni Bin in General Waste?

 Contents are hidden from view due to the specially designed Modesty Flap

-Once Sanni Bin is full – simply dispose of in the general waste.
-Sanni Bin is designed with 2 x handles for easy lift.
+Once Sanni Bin is full – simply activate the clever pop up handle and dispose of in the general waste.

 How Long can Sanni Bin be left in Situ?